Those new Nokia phones aren't coming to the US... this year at least

 HMD Global, maker of Nokia phones, laid bare its ambitions for capturing every corner of the phone market when it unveiled five new devices at its Mobile World Congress press conference in Barcelona on Sunday.

-But there is one market HMD is not aiming for -- not right now, at least.
+But there's one market HMD isn't aiming for -- not right now, at least.

-Nokia phones won't be coming to the US this year, Florian Seiche, HMD's CEO and president told CNET in an interview after the event.
+Nokia phones won't be coming to the US this year, Florian Seiche, HMD's CEO and president said in an interview after the event.

 It'll have to be, because HMD has some lofty goals for Nokia phones.
 "Our ambition is to become again one of the leading players, which means, top five or better in the next three to five years," said Seiche.

 HMD claims to be in the top five phone makers in 15 markets already, but it still has a steep mountain to climb before it can fulfil its ambition of being a top five player globally.
-Not only does it have Apple and Samsung to take on, but Chinese phone giants like Huawei to compete with.
+Not only does it have Apple and Samsung to take on, but also Chinese phone giants like Huawei.
 At the moment it's a David among Goliaths.

-Seiche doesn't seemed phased though, and explained with a breezy cheerfulness that HMD will just focus on reinforcing its footprint in existing markets where it's enjoyed success this year -- regions including Europe, India, Indonesia and Russia -- by offering a much wider range of phones in those countries.
+Seiche doesn't seem phased, though.
+He explained with a breezy cheerfulness that HMD will just focus on reinforcing its footprint in existing markets where it's enjoyed success this year -- regions including Europe, India, Indonesia and Russia -- by offering a much wider range of phones.

 "That momentum that we are now creating in the markets where we are present helps us to capture attention from future possible customers or countries," he said.
 "We still have on our journey some big opportunities like the US to follow up on."